EduMIPS64/edumips64/docs/user/en/src/user-interface.rst

 Dinero Frontend
 ~~~~~~~~~~~~~~~
-The Dinero Frontend dialog allows to feed a DineroIV process with the trace file
+The Dinero Frontend dialog allows to feed a DineroIV process with the trace
-internally generated by the execution of the program.
-In the first text box
+file internally generated by the execution of the program.
+In the first text
-there is the path of the DineroIV executable, and in the second one there must
+box there is the path of the DineroIV executable, and in the second one there
-be the parameters of DineroIV.
+must be the parameters of DineroIV.

-.. % Please see~\cite{dinero-web} for further informations about the DineroIV cache simulator.
+.. % Please see~\cite{dinero-web} for further informations about the DineroIV
+   cache simulator.

 The lower section contains the output of the DineroIV process, from which you
 can take the data that you need.

 Help
 ~~~~
-The Help dialog contains three tabs with some indications on how to use the simulator.
-The first one is a brief introduction to EduMIPS64, the second one contains informations about the GUI and the third contains a summary of the supported instructions.

-..
-TODO: change
+The Help dialog brings up the on-line manual, which is an HTML copy of this document.

 Command line options
 --------------------
 Three command line options are available.
 They are described in the following list, with the long name enclosed in round brackets.
 Long and short names can be used in the same way.

 * `-v (--version)` prints the simulator version and exits.